 Qantas Frequent Flyer is another program that tacks on some serious surcharges which make other Oneworld programs better options.
 However, it does have an individual partnership with El Al that could make it useful if you want to visit Israel.

 For 78,000 Qantas points, you can book El Al business class from New York (JFK) to TLV with no surcharges — that’s a nice change of pace for Qantas.

 Of course, getting one of these booked might take some effort as you’ll need to call Qantas to have it ticketed over the phone and they won’t hold award space for you.

 All in all, I look at Capital One as a solid supplimentary option to both Amex Membership Rewards and Citi ThankYou Points.
 I don’t mean that as a bad thing.
 Rather, 1.5X miles per dollar on all purchases is solid — though there are bigger opportunities for those willing to use a variety of cards to maximize bonus categories.

 Amex and Citi both have cards with some great bonus category opportunities which give them a leg up, but the 1.5X miles from the Capital One Venture and the Capital One Spark Miles shouldn’t be dismissed, especially when you consider all these cards charge no foreign transaction fee.

 If you’re a business owner, you might take full advantage of 2X earning with the Blue Business Plus Credit Card from American Express but the cap of $50,000 per calendar year might not be enough for you.
 With the Spark Miles, you could continue to earn 1.5X once you’ve hit that cap.

 As with all decisions about cards, it’s about finding what fits your spending habits.
-With both of these Capital One options, you’ll have a simple way to earn 1.5X miles for a number of useful airline programs and, in the end, there’s nothing wrong with that.
+With both of these Capital One options, you’ll have a simple way to earn 1.5X miles for a number of useful airline and hotel programs and, in the end, there’s nothing wrong with that.